practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 Another alternative is extending the ALPS spec to include, for example, a URI template with a `rel` attribute to indicate that it's a transition to information about a user when the template is filled out with the username.
+The ALPS spec path would still work, but this would be a shortcut that clients could take to reduce the number of HTTP requests.
+However, since it wouldn't be an official part of the spec, we would need to add documentation about it.
+Clients trying to use APIs that do not provide this extension would need to support both the shortcut and the ALPS spec path anyway.

 ### Outcome